m-cat/monkeyfacts.io/content/posts/dec-2021/javascript-promise-any-returns-the-first-promise-that-fulfills-if-any.md

 ---
-title: "Javascript: Promise.any Returns the First Promise That Fulfills, if Any."
+title: "Javascript: Promise.any Returns the First Promise That Fulfills, if Any"
 date: 2021-12-08T05:10:10.000Z
 number: 53
 tags: